matt-hires/camguard/docs/config.rst

 Network Device Detector (``network_device_detector``)
 `````````````````````````````````````````````````````
 | Component which checks continuously if a device can be found on the network by using the configured binary and search configuration.
+If any of the configured devices is found on network, motion handler will be disabled.

 Implementation Type (``implementation``)
 ''''''''''''''''''''''''''''''''''''''''